lhelwerd/WebGraph/README.txt

 - Retrieve the WebGraph framework source code with extensions from this repository.
 This version contains the copy list and copy flags compression formats, as well as additional flags for the other compression schemes.
-- Compile the JAR file of the framework using Maven by running mvn install within the WebGraph root directory.
+- Compile the JAR file of the framework using Maven by running "mvn install" within the WebGraph root directory.
 - Copy the target/webgraph-3.4.2.jar file it to the same location as the JAR files from the dependencies.